 By the time the 60’s arrived, gas globes have also become a rare sight.
 Gas pumps have adopted a more box-like style, now equipped with computerized systems that both measured consumption and price.
 So, If you think antique gas pumps are rare and highly valued, then the gas globe is even more so.
 Collectors place high value on these items and they are often the most expensive part of a service station collectibles set.

-Second, dating and grading gas globes can be particularly difficult for beginners.
-Research on brands and their logos, as well as gas globe design according to time period will be essential.
+Second, the details of dating and grading gas globes can be particularly difficult for beginners.
+Research on brands and their logos, as well as details such as gas globe design according to time period will be essential.

 Rare Gas Pump Globes – Factors to Consider

-When you’ve got a real antique gas pump globes in your hand, and you’re now thinking of adding it your collection, it’d be best to keep the following essential points in mind.
+When you’ve got a real world antique gas pump globes in your hand, and you’re now thinking of your options for adding it your collection, it’d be best to keep the following essential points in mind.

 As with any other petroliana collectible, its value (at least for outside perception), will depend heavily on its current condition.
 Glass pump globes are notoriously fragile, so any ding or crank will slash a great deal of its desirability.
 Of course, you could always get new lenses if the ones you have are need replacing.